Gelonaticss/MeXE402_Midterm_LexterJhustinL.Evangelista_AngeloLouisD.Malabanan-/README.md

     - An **R-squared value of 0.8284** reveals that the model explains 82.8% of the variance in housing prices, which indicates that it captures most key relationships in the data.
     - The **Adjusted R-squared value of 0.8018** supports that most predictors are relevant to the target variable, **Median House Value (MEDV)**, by showing only a slight reduction from the R-squared value.
     - **Feature Impact Analysis** revealed that features like **Crime Rate (CRIM)** and **Nitric Oxide Concentration (NOX)** negatively impact housing prices, while features such as the **Average Number of Rooms (RM)** and **Accessibility to Highways (RAD)** positively influence prices.
+    - **Mean Absolute Error (MAE): 2.23**
+     - On average, the model's predictions are **only 2.23 units away** from the actual values, indicating **consistent and reliable predictions** close to real data.This low MAE demonstrates that the model maintains a **strong ability to generalize**, keeping most predictions close to observed values.

+   - **Root Mean Squared Error (RMSE): 2.85**
+     - The RMSE of 2.85, close to the MAE, reflects that **most predictions have small deviations** from the actual values.The RMSE slightly higher than MAE suggests that the model **handles variations well**, capturing both the general trend and some of the outliers effectively.This RMSE value showcases the model’s **robust performance** across different data points.

 - **Logistic Regression**:
     - The logistic regression model achieved a **classification accuracy of around 82%**, effectively distinguishing between diabetic and non-diabetic individuals.